Drug Lab

 Mark Greenwald, Ph.D. is Professor (tenured), Gertrude Levin Endowed Chair in Addiction & Pain Biology, and Associate Chair for Research in the Dept. of Psychiatry and Behavioral Neurosciences (DPBN) at Wayne State University School of Medicine (WSU SOM).
 He directs the Substance Abuse Research Division, its Human Pharmacology Laboratory and outpatient treatment research in the DPBN.
 He is also Adjunct Professor in the Dept. of Pharmacy Practice, and a Scientific Member of the Karmanos Cancer Institute.

 The NIH (especially NIDA) has continuously funded his research since 1996.
-Dr. Greenwald has been PI or Co-PI on numerous grants and industry contracts totaling >$35 million, and co-investigator and mentor on many other NIH-supported research and training projects totaling >$30 million.
+Dr. Greenwald has been PI or MPI on numerous grants and industry contracts totaling >$35 million, and co-investigator or mentor on many other NIH-, State of Michigan-, and foundation-supported research and training projects totaling >$30 million.

 His scientific portfolio focuses on pharmacological, environmental and individual-difference determinants of drug-seeking/use (in relation to persistence of drug use and relapse) and development of innovative mechanism-driven medication and neuromodulation treatments.
 His research focuses on opioid use disorder, but includes cannabis, cocaine, and nicotine use disorders, as well as the biology & treatment of pain conditions (e.g. peripheral neuropathy).